pragsmike/PromptCritical/docs/evo-command-sequence.md

 ---

-### The `bootstrap` → `vary` → `evaluate` → `select` Workflow
+### The `bootstrap` → `evaluate` → `select` → `vary` Workflow

-Let's trace the lifecycle of a single evolutionary cycle.
+Let's trace the lifecycle of an evolutionary cycle, starting from a fresh experiment.

 #### State 1: After `pcrit bootstrap`

-The user has run `pcrit bootstrap my-experiment`.
-This command, as implemented, ingests the seed prompts and creates the top-level links. **Critically, no generations have been created yet.** The `generations/` directory is empty.
+The user runs `pcrit bootstrap my-experiment`.
+This command ingests the seed prompts, creates top-level links, and **critically, creates `gen-0`**, populating it with any object-prompts found in the manifest.
+The experiment now has an initial population ready for evaluation.

 **Directory Structure:**
 ```